Hierarchical clustering that takes advantage of both density-peak and density-connectivity: Related work

-Figure \ref{illu} illustrates clustering results of DBSCAN, HDBSCAN and DP on a dataset having cluster with varied densities.
+Figure \ref{illu} illustrates clustering results of DBSCAN, HDBSCAN and DP on a dataset having clusters with varied densities.
 Only DP can near-perfectly detect all clusters in this dataset.
 DBSCAN performed poorly because it produced either a merged cluster of the two high-density clusters using a low-density threshold or only a few points are assigned to the low-density cluster when using a high density threshold.
 HDBSCAN can separate all three clusters but many boundary points of the high-density clusters are regarded as noise.
 This is because HDBSCAN has to use a high-density threshold to separate the two dense clusters and then the low-density points from the dense clusters become noise.

 DP is one of the most promising clustering algorithms which has the ability to detect clusters with varied densities and arbitrary shapes.
 Without formally articulating the weaknesses of DP, some papers have proposed to improve DP.
-For example, a fuzzy weighted $K$-nearest neighbour is used to more efficiently search for density mode \cite{XIE201619}; a linear fitting method is proposed to determine more meaningful cluster modes on the decision graph \cite{XU2016200}; and an incremental method is designed to enable DP for clustering large dynamic data in industrial Internet of Things \cite{7882646}.
+For example, a fuzzy weighted $K$-nearest neighbour is used to more efficiently search for density mode \cite{XIE201619}; a linear fitting method is proposed to determine more meaningful cluster modes on the decision graph \cite{XU2016200}; an incremental method is designed to enable DP for clustering large dynamic data in industrial Internet of Things \cite{7882646}; and an adaptive $k$-nearest neighbour density estimator for accurate density estimation in a manifold space for high-dimensional data \cite{d2018automatic}.
 Only Chen et al. \cite{Chen2018} have formally identified one necessary condition under which DP fails to detect all clusters of varied densities in a dataset, and proposed a new measure called Local Contrast (LC) to make DP more robust against clusters of varied densities.

 However, to the best of our knowledge, there is no paper formalising the type of clusters that DP is designed to detect in a dataset.
 This knowledge is important to understand the weaknesses of DP and devise a way to overcome the weaknesses.